uphy/agent-sync/README.md

 | `mcp "serverName" "toolName" "arg1"` | Formats an MCP command for the target agent |
 | `agent` | Returns the current target agent identifier |

-See the [Configuration Reference](docs/config.md) for full details on template functions and path resolution.
+See the [Template System Documentation](docs/templates.md) for full details on template functions and path resolution.

 ## Examples